 Please note we are currently only able to pay Australian contributors for themed editions due to our current funding arrangements.
 We look to pay our contributors equally, depending on the number of successful submissions.
 Our average payment rates are between $50-100.

-To stay in touch around submission dates, please connect with us on Facebook or Twitter so that we can let you know of any upcoming writing opportunities.
+To stay in touch around contribution dates, please connect with us on Facebook or Twitter so that we can let you know of any upcoming writing opportunities.
 We also welcome suggestions for edition themes or articles because we think you’ve got great ideas.